-One of the most frequent questions asked by contractors is “what health-related expenses can I pay via my company?”
+One of the most frequent questions contractors ask is, “What health-related expenses can I pay through my company?”

 Claiming medical expenses – the basics